-Japanese aircraft are required to be equipped with the following ELTs in accordance with the regulations under the Civil Aeronautics Law:

-(Article 150 of the Civil Aeronautics Law Enforcement Regulation)
+Japanese aircraft are required to be equipped with the following ELTs in accordance with the regulations under the Civil Aeronautics Law: (Article 150 of the Civil Aeronautics Law Enforcement Regulation).

 - a.
-Airplane engaged in business to transport passengers or cargo - (a) authorized to carry more than 19 passengers for which the individual certificate of airworthiness was first issued before 30 June 2008. - 1 automatic ELT.
+Aircraft engaged in business to transport passengers or cargo: - (a) authorized to carry more than 19 passengers for which the initial individual certificate of airworthiness was issued before 30 June 2008: - one automatic ELT. - (b) authorized to carry more than 19 passengers for which the initial individual certificate of airworthiness was issued after 1 July 2008:

-- (b) authorized to carry more than 19 passengers for which the individual certificate of airworthiness was first issued before 30 June 2008 and after 1 July 2008. - 2 ELTs, one of which shall be automatic. - (c) authorized to carry 19 passengers or less. - 1 automatic ELT. - b.
-Airplane engaged in business to transport passengers or cargo except as provided for in (a), (b), (c). - 1 automatic ELT. - c.
-Multi-engine helicopters engaged in flying over water in a hostile environment at a distance from land corresponding to more than 10 minutes at normal cruise speed. - 2 ELTs, one of which shall be automatic and in a raft or life jacket. - d.
-Single-engine helicopters engaged in flying over water beyond autorotational or safe forced landing distance from land. - 2 ELTs, one of which shall be automatic and in a raft or life jacket. - e.
-All helicopters engaged in flying except as provided for in c, d. - 1 automatic ELT. - f.
-All aircraft except as provided for in a, b, c, d, e engaged in flying over water in a hostile environment at a distance from land corresponding to more than 30 minutes or 185 km at normal cruise speed. - 1 automatic ELT.
+- two ELTs (one of which shall be automatic).

+(c) authorized to carry 19 passengers or less:

+b.
+Aircraft transport passengers or cargo in business except as provided for in a.

+c.
+Multi-engine helicopters operate over the sea in a hostile environment at a distance from land corresponding to more than 10 minutes at normal cruise speed:

+- two ELTs (one of which shall be automatic and in a raft or life jacket)

+d.
+Single-engine helicopters operate over the sea beyond autorotational or safe forced landing distance from land:

+- two ELTs (one of which shall be automatic and in a raft or life jacket).

+e.
+All operational helicopters except as provided for in (c) and (d).

+f.
+All aircraft except as provided for in a, b, c, d or e operates over the sea in a hostile environment at a distance from land corresponding to more than 30 minutes or 185 km/h at normal cruise speed: